kathlab/snip/macos_gatekeeper.md

 ---

 1. Open Spotlight Search (not App search!)
-2. Search for _Keychain Access.app_
+2. Search for _Keychain Access.app_ and open that (not _Open Passwords_)
+3. Keychain Access -> Certificate Assistance -> Create a Certificate

-3. Enter an ID you'd like to name your identity - this is mandatory for using it later in the terminal so don't get too crazy here.
+4. Enter an ID you'd like to name your identity - this is mandatory for using it later in the terminal so don't get too crazy here.
 Also, you must change the __Certificate Type__ to __Code Signing__:
 ![](assets/macos_create_cert0.png "")

 4. Your identity is valid for __1 year__ by default - that's fine because you always can create a new identity and sign your apps freshly: